catalys1/mae-pytorch/README.md

 ## Updates

+### September 1, 2023

+- Updated for compatibility with Pytorch 2.0 and PyTorch-Lightning 2.0.
+This probably breaks backwards compatibility.
+Created a release for the old version of the code.
+- Modified parts of the training code for better conciseness and efficiency.
+- Added additional features, including the option to save some validation reconstructions during training. **Note**: having trouble with saving reconstructions during distributed training; freezes at the end of the validation epoch.
+- Retrained CUB and Cars models with new code and a stronger decoder.

 ### February 4, 2022

 - Fixed a bug in the code for generating mask indices.
 Retrained and updated the reconstruction figures (see below).
 They aren't quite as pretty now, but they make more sense.